wheressswaldo/Java-2048/README.md

 2048
 ====

-cs1213 final project adapting 2048
+CS1213 final project adapting 2048
+**Programming Languages used:** Java

 2048 is a single-player online game created in March 2014 by 19-year-old Italian web developer Gabriele Cirulli, in which the objective is to slide numbered tiles on a grid to combine them and create a tile with the number 2048.